ttanida/rgrg/README.md

 ## Inference

-To generate reports for a list of images, run "**python generate_reports_for_images.py**" in src/full_model/.
-Specify the model checkpoint, the list of image paths and the paths to the txt file with the generated reports in the main function.
+To generate reports for a list of images, run "**python [generate_reports_for_images.py](src/full_model/generate_reports_for_images.py)**".
+Specify the model checkpoint, the list of image paths and the path to the txt file with the generated reports in the main function.

 ## Model checkpoint